The Legend of Heroes: Trails in the Sky: Trails in the Sky 1st Chapter

-Trails in the Sky 1st Chapter, a remake using the Trails Through Daybreak engine known as the Falcom Developer Kit (FDK), was released worldwide for the Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows on September 19, 2025.
+Trails in the Sky 1st Chapter, a remake using the Trails Through Daybreak engine known as the Falcom Developer Kit (FDK) as well with implementing its action & turn-based hybrid combat, was released worldwide for the Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows on September 19, 2025.
 Falcom had previously suggested a remake of Trails in the Sky was under consideration before it was revealed in a Nintendo Direct presentation in August 2024.
 The game was published in Japan by Falcom, in North America by GungHo Online Entertainment, and in Europe by Clear River Games.
-A remake of Sky SC is teased at the end of 1st Chapter.
+A sequel, Trails in the Sky 2nd Chapter, was released on September 17, 2026.